shishishi123/shishishi123.github.io/_research/FL-Privacy.md

 ---

 ## Research Problem
 - Federated learning (FL) is a distributed learning paradigm that enables its participants to collaboratively train machine learning models without sharing local datasets.
-In this context, it is considered as a *privacy-preserving* paradigm.
+In this context, it is considered a *privacy-preserving* paradigm.
 - However, recent optimization-based model inversion attacks show that a curious server can reverse the shared model updates between FL participants back to local training samples, challenging this privacy guarantee.
 - To address this, a multi-party computation mechanism named *secure aggregation* is proposed, which hides individual model updates behind cryptographic masks but keeps the aggregated results identical to pre-masked values to keep system utility.
-This prevents the optimization-based attackers from obtaining individual model updates, effectively defending these attacks.
+This prevents the optimization-based attackers from obtaining individual model updates, effectively defending against these attacks.
 - In this research, we investigate whether the parameter server can still reconstruct local client samples from model updates when the secure aggregation protocol is in place.

 <figure style="display: flex; flex-direction: column; align-items: center; text-align: center; margin: auto;">